How To Ask Someone To Be Your Child’s Guardian

 How to have “the conversation” with your selected guardian

-You may want to start by telling the chosen guardian that you made your Will.
+You may want to start by telling the chosen guardian that you are in the process of making your Will, or maybe that you've already made it.
 There are all kinds of reasons for creating a Will, and you can spell some of them out.
 Was it simply the desire to protect yourself and your loved ones?
 Or maybe something happened recently to one of your family members or friends that made you realize how important it is to prepare for the unknown.
 Sharing your reason with your chosen guardian would give them some context.

 Next, explain why you chose them.
 Tell them why you think they would be a good parent for your child if anything were to happen to you.
 You may also want to share your list of values to make sure they’re on the same page when it comes to raising your child.